Talk Money Week is an initiative introduced by the Money & Pensions Service (‘MaPS’) in 2020 to get people talking about money and their finances.

 - Personalised financial guidance – trusted, impartial and confidential financial guidance from Money Helper can be accessed directly through the PayCaptain app

-- PayCaptain has an AI Chatbot that can answer the most frequently asked questions raised by employees about their pay.
+- PayCaptain is AI-powered payroll and has an AI Chatbot to deliver exceptional employee payroll support.
+The chatbot can answer the most frequently asked questions raised by employees about their pay.
 If the employee needs to speak to an expert, they can be transferred to a member of the PayCaptain team for more guidance and support.
 When the employee calls PayCaptain, their last payslip automatically comes up on screen for the advisor so they can handle the enquiry quickly and efficiently

 - Pensions dashboard – to track contributions and build better financial resilience for later life

-In summary, by participating in Talk Money Week between 7th and 11th November 2022, employers can break down the taboo of talking about money – something which 90% of the adult population currently feel unable to do.
-By talking about money more openly, employers can help their teams to understand their finances better, seek support for those who may be struggling as well as build better financial resilience for the future.
+In summary, by participating in Talk Money Week each November, employers can break down the taboo of talking about money – something which 90% of the adult population currently feel unable to do.
+By talking about money more openly, employers can help their teams understand their finances better, seek support for those who may be struggling as well as build better financial resilience for the future.

 To learn more about how PayCaptain can help your business and improve the financial well-being of your employees, please contact us for an informal, no obligation chat.
 We’ll be happy to demo PayCaptain for you.